pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/create-project.md

 Consider a Pulumi _project_ to be analogous to a GitHub repo---a single place for code.

 **What are [stacks](/docs/concepts/stack/)?**
-A _stack_ to be an instance of that code with a separate configuration.
+Consider a _stack_ to be an instance of that code with a separate configuration.

 Both Pulumi projects and stacks let you organize Pulumi code.
 For instance, _Project Foo_ may have multiple stacks for different development environments (Dev, Test, or Prod) or cloud configurations (geographic region, for example).